 In case of a rejection

 Do what you can to work on what is suggested and apply once more.
 Try to wait for at least 100 or more viewers to your channel before sending the application again.
 Streamers are not encouraged to apply every single week.
-In the event of a rejection, wait for at least a few weeks or months before trying again.
+In the event of a rejection, wait for at least 30 days before trying again and submitting a new application.

 Keep in mind that your stats are not gonna change in a night (except if there’s divine intervention or a miracle on your part).
 Twitch is looking for changes occurring over a longer period of time, so bide your time.
 As the old saying goes, patience is a virtue.